JahsiasWhite/AudioShape/README.md

 1. Playlists with 0 songs show all songs
 2. Can't enter fullscreen multiple times
-3. Changing the time when watching a music video only changes the audio, not the video with it
-4. Force closing the program doesnt delete the temp song.
+3. Force closing the program doesnt delete the temp song.
 This is expected but should it delete it when the program first starts?
-5. Fixup all of the addEffect, runEffect stuff.
+4. Fixup all of the addEffect, runEffect stuff.
 Do they all have to be async?
-6. Temp song should be deleted when speedup/slowdown is toggled off
+5. Temp song is not always deleted when using custom effects.
+EX: Have speedup toggled, add any effect, there will be two temp songs.
+Each effect adds a new temp song but doesnt delete the previous

 ## Launching